Technical Committee (TC) Smart Machine-to-Machine Communications (SmartM2M) Activity Report 2021

-Responsible for providing specifications for Machine-to-Machine (M2M) services and applications, including the Internet of Things (IoT) and smart cities.
+Developing specifications for Machine-to-Machine (M2M) services and applications, including the Internet of Things (IoT).

-M2M (Machine-to-Machine) communications are the foundations for a fast-emerging world of smart devices, appliances, homes and communities.
+M2M (Machine-to-Machine) communications are the foundations for a fast-emerging world of smart devices, appliances, homes, cities, and communities.

-The wide scope of SmartM2M’s interests sees it interacting with several other ETSI Technical Bodies and projects, including ITS, CIM, SmartBAN, eHEALTH, EMTEL, CYBER and E4P.
+The wide scope of SmartM2M’s interests sees the committee interacting with several other ETSI Technical Bodies and projects including TCs ITS, SmartBAN, eHealth, EMTEL and ISG CIM.

 The committee’s work enables connected devices to exchange information through SAREF, ETSI’s Smart Applications REFerence ontology that runs with oneM2M-compliant communication platforms.
 Providing building blocks that allow separation and recombination of different parts of the ontology depending on specific needs, SAREF specifies recurring core concepts in the smart applications domain and the relationships between them.